 You do have to be escorted by a trained staff member or volunteer at all times while visiting the animals.
 Carolina Tiger Rescue was designed to ensure that the animals stay in their enclosures; however, there are not the same barriers to control the public as you may see in a zoo.
 You will be able to get much closer to the animals, and because tours represent an interactive time in the animals' routine, the animals are more responsive to you.
 Guided visits also allow us to explain more about the circumstances that have affected each animal individually and the species they represent.

 In their wild habitats, wildcats typically hunt at dawn and dusk and are more active at night- so the animals do tend to be more active at this time.
-This tour is limited to a smaller group, and is geared towards adults (open to ages 13 and up).
+This tour is after operating hours; the lack of animal care traffic makes for a more intimate experience.
+The tour is geared towards adults (open to ages 13 and up).
 The animals included on the tour and the length of the tour are similar to the public tours.

 Carolina Tiger Rescue is a refuge, providing animals a safe, comfortable home for the remainder of their lives.
 Zoos generally do not acquire animals from the public.
 Visitors to Carolina Tiger Rescue are escorted by a trained staff or volunteers.